autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

   - `InnocenceProof`: recorded and corresponding `Accusation` it defends against deleted if: the validator has an associated pending accusation being processed, and, the innocence proof and associated accusation proof have matching: rule identifiers, block number, message hash.
 Else, discarded
 - Fault promotion.
 Each block until epoch end, protocol attempt to promote `Accusations` to new `FaultProofs`: promoted if the proof innocence window has expired, and, the severity is greater than the severity of a fault in the offending validator's slashing history for the epoch.
 Else, discarded.
 - Queued for slashing.
 Accountability `FaultProof` events are queued until slashing end of epoch when: for each offending validator with one or more proven faults, a slashing penalty is applied for the `FaultProof` with the highest severity for its fault epoch.
 - Validator jailing: validators may be [jailed](/concepts/accountability/#jail) as part of slashing for a fault.
-The validator’s node transitions from `n `active` to a `jailed` state and will only resume an `active` state when `re-activated` by the validator operator after the [jail period](/glossary/#jail-period) expires.
+The validator’s node transitions from `active` to a `jailed` state and will only resume an `active` state when `re-activated` by the validator operator after the [jail period](/glossary/#jail-period) expires.

 ## Slashing